ruslanmv/ruslanmv.github.io/_posts/2025-04-20-watsonx-rag-mcp-server.md

 ## Step 3: Server Implementation (`server.py`)

 We're diving deep into the engine room of a Retrieval-Augmented Generation (RAG) chatbot.
-This Python script, `server.py`, is responsible for handling PDF documents, managing a vector database, interacting with IBM's Watsonx.ai large language model (LLM), and exposing the chat functionality through an MCP (Meta Compute Protocol) server.
+This Python script, `server.py`, is responsible for handling PDF documents, managing a vector database, interacting with IBM's Watsonx.ai large language model (LLM), and exposing the chat functionality through an MCP (Model Context Protocol) server.

 The goal is to create a system that can answer questions based *specifically* on the content of provided PDF documents (like drone manuals, in this example).
 Let's break down how `server.py` achieves this.